Washington State Route 520: Bridge replacement and corridor improvement program

 Construction of the SR 520 corridor project began in April 2011 on the Eastside, where WSDOT expanded the freeway to six lanes and added HOV lanes.
 The project, completed in 2014, also included the construction of new bus stations and direct access ramps, new interchanges, park lids covering SR 520, and a multi-use trail.
 Construction of the new floating bridge began in 2012, and it was dedicated on April 2, 2016, as the longest floating bridge in the world.
 The westbound lanes opened on April 11 and the eastbound lanes were opened on April 25.
 The new, 116 ft bridge features four general purpose lanes and two HOV lanes, as well as a multi-use trail on its north side that opened on December 20, 2017.
 Demolition of the former bridge was completed in early 2017.
-The western approach was partially replaced with a new bridge for westbound traffic in August 2017, with the eastbound lanes remaining on the old approach bridge.
+The western approach was partially replaced with a new bridge for westbound traffic in August 2017, with the eastbound lanes temporarily remaining on the old approach bridge.
 As part of the project, several "ghost ramps" in the Washington Park Arboretum for the cancelled R.H.
 Thomson Expressway were demolished in 2017, despite calls to preserve them in memory of the protests that cancelled the projects in the 1960s.
+A park with one preserved set of columns is planned to be constructed in the 2030s, but remains unfunded by Seattle Parks and Recreation.

 Improvements to the remaining segment of the SR 520 corridor, between I-5 and the floating bridge, were initially left unfunded, but underwent design and environmental review.
 In 2015, the state legislature approved $1.64 billion in funding for the "Rest of the West" program, which will be constructed between 2018 and 2029.
-The first phase of the program, planned to be completed by 2024, will include construction of the eastbound lanes of the western approach bridge and a new Montlake Boulevard interchange with HOV lane ramps, a relocated bus station, and a park lid.
-The second phase, to be constructed between 2020 and 2030, will include a new bridge across Portage Bay, a park lid near Roanoke Park, and a new HOV lane ramp to the I-5 reversible express lanes.
-The express lane ramp, planned to cost $68 million, is expected open in early 2024; the Portage Bay bridge and Roanoke lid are expected to begin construction in 2024 and be finished in late 2030 at a cost of up to $900 million.
-The third phase, to be constructed between 2024 and 2029, consists of a second bascule bridge over the Montlake Cut, paralleling the existing Montlake Bridge, to connect SR 520 to the University District.
+The first phase of the program, planned to be completed by 2024, included construction of the eastbound lanes of the western approach bridge and a new Montlake Boulevard interchange with HOV lane ramps, a relocated bus station, and a park lid.
+The eastbound approach to the floating bridge was opened to limited traffic in July 2023 and expanded to carry three lanes in its permanent configuration the following month.
+The HOV access ramps to Montlake Boulevard were opened in September 2024.

+The second phase, to be constructed between 2020 and 2031, will include a new bridge across Portage Bay, a park lid near Roanoke Park, and a new HOV lane ramp to the I-5 reversible express lanes.
+The express lane ramp, planned to cost $68 million, was expected open in early 2024, but it was later delayed to 2030 due to the inability to increase transit service on the corridor.
+The Portage Bay bridge and Roanoke lid are expected to begin construction in late 2024 and be finished in 2031, in tandem with the express lane ramp, at a cost of up to $1.4 billion.
+The third phase is a planned second bascule bridge over the Montlake Cut that parallels the existing Montlake Bridge to increase vehicular capacity.